-Because the project would use water withdrawn from the Columbia River by Klickitat PUD for the initial fill and for make-up water, Interior, NMFS, and the Environmental Groups expressed concern that fish could become entrained in the power system and be lost.
-As noted earlier, Interior and NMFS believe Klickitat PUD's intake pool and pump station should be considered project facilities.
+There is at least one unscreened 120-foot-long, 42-inch-diameter culvert, and possibly two, running through the railroad embankment that may provide periodic fish passage into the intake pool from the Columbia River.
+Because the project would use water withdrawn from the Columbia River by Klickitat PUD for the initial fill and for make-up water, Interior, NMFS, and the Environmental Groups expressed concern that project water withdrawals could cause fish to become entrained in the intake pool and be lost.
+Both Interior and Washington DFW believe the intake pool and Klickitat PUD's pump station should be considered project facilities.